 Those are totally different jobs, totally different lifestyles.
 And I think a lot of it depends on where you are in your life.
 But for now, as far as I can tell, I don’t imagine not being a developer for a long time.

-Q. What advice do you have for other folks who might be interested in doing one or a combination of the things you’ve done professionally?
+Q. What advice do you have for others who might be interested in doing some of the things you’ve done professionally?